santos-vinicius/santos-vinicius/README.md

 My name is Vinicius Santos and I am a self-taught software developer who really likes music and design.

 Today as a freelancer and student I develop frontend projects using Javascript, React and CSS frameworks like Tailwind, Styled Components and SASS.
-Always praticing and learning continuously and in the future, aligning with frontend knowledge, I want to specialize as a Fullstack and Mobile Developer.
+Always practicing and learning continuously and in the future, aligning with frontend knowledge, I want to specialize as a Fullstack and Mobile Developer.

 I also have experience in git, git-flow, ui design and agile methodologies such as Kanban boards.